jishmachiraykal/Data-Structures-and-Algorithms-in-C-and-C-/linked_list/README.md

         Ex: Going to forward to multiple pages in a website and coming back

 * Doubly linked list insertion:
-        1. Before first node
+        1. Before first node: time taken is o(1)
-        2. At any given node
+        2. At any given node: time complexity min is o(1) and max is o(n)

+* Doubly linked list deletion:
+        1. Delete first node: time taken is o(1)
+        2. Delete from given node: time complexity min is o(1) and max is o(n)

+* Reversing doubly linked list: Traverse through the list and swap it.
+All previous nodes will be reversed one by one and all next nodes are reversed one by one